top of page

 When the time change happens, it’s important to keep your kids' sleep schedule consistent.
 This means sticking to regular bedtimes and wake-up times, even with the clocks turned back.
 By maintaining a steady routine, you can help their bodies adjust more easily to the new time and reduce disruptions to their sleep.

-How Disrupted Sleep Patterns Affect Your Kids' Health
+Why Disrupted Sleep Patterns Can Impact Kids’ Health

 A boy with headphones working on a tablet